pepaslabs/MC34063EvalBoard/README.md

-# MC34063EvalBoard
+# MC34063InvertingEvalBoard
-An evaluation board for use with the MC34063 switcher.
+An evaluation board for use with the MC34063 switcher in inverting configuration.